D-side/digital-garden/_notes/Home automation.md

 ---

 Also, I have to say I dislike the use of the term "smart" when it comes to electronics for the smart home.
-A device doesn't have to be smart, it just needs a digital interface that something **actually** smart can connect to, which is usually the control plane.
+A device doesn't have to be smart by itself (though some limited smarts are helpful), it just needs a digital interface that something **actually** smart can connect to, which is usually the control plane.

+Sadly, a lot of the time the control place resides on the vendor's side, which means it may vanish at any moment if the vendor is bought out or goes out of business, become unreachable if there are problems along the way (ISP outage, regulatory intervention, data center accident) or mess up security enough to put all their users at risk.

 ---

 # Hardware

 *[[TODO]]: ~~list some hardware I'm using and how I set it up~~ that's a good start, keep going*

+Most of the time I employ off-the-shelf hardware that's friendly enough to Home Assistant.
+I even use [Home Assistant's list of integrations](https://www.home-assistant.io/integrations/) to guide my purchases.

+Adapting a device to my system may involve connecting to a gateway not approved by the manufacturer, reflashing the device or just enabling official local control before cutting off internet access.

+- Compared to a plain consumer by-the-book approach, it results in a more reliable system where most moving parts are on your end, maintenance windows are on you and so are usually the breakages.
+Of course, this comes at a cost of an initial investment in hardware for the control plane and time for setting it up.
+- Compared to a full-on DIY approach I'm still getting a full package, complete with a case and a power source, plus insulation and testing, these things save *a lot* of time, though it may come at a bit of a higher cost and is a bit more restrictive in terms of features.
+- Compared to a full-on proffessional smart home hardware it's usually *magnitudes* easier to set up, easier to relocate and much cheaper.

 ## Router